montplex/engula-docs/docs/overall/create.md

 ## Create Account

-You can sign up to [Montplex](https://dev.montplex.com) using your Amazon, Github or Google accounts.
+You can sign up to [Montplex](https://dev.montplex.com) using your Github or Google accounts.
 Alternatively you can sign up using email/password registration if you don't want to use these auth providers, or you want to sign up using a corporate email address.

 :::note